swent-group10/mvp-prd/template/7-functional_requirements.md

 **Proposed Solution**
 - Implement a dashboard that displays user data through various graphs and charts.
-- Use the GraphViewModel to get data from the MealRepository and format it for display.
 - Ensure the data is updated in real-time as users log their intake.

 #### Scanning Product Barcodes